ServeDynamicUI/serve_dynamic_ui/README.md

               }
 ```

-you can pass values you need in **extras** map.
+you can pass the values you need in the **extras** map to handle the action.

 **FormWidget**

-A widget that validates the input data and get the values in a map.
+A widget that validates the input data and gets the values in a map.

 ```dart
 abstract class FormWidget{